 You may also have some clean-up to do regarding your benefits back at your old job.
 If you have paid time off that you haven’t used, make sure to find out if your state requires your old employer to compensate you for unused PTO, and alert your human resources department to ensure that you don’t leave that money behind.

 If your new employer offers a 401(k) plan, that’s an ideal way to build your investment and retirement savings.
 Generally, money contributed to a 401(k) is deducted from your taxable income, although you would be taxed later when you withdraw money during retirement.
-(See How to Get Your Retirement Savings Back on Track.)
+(See: Retirement savings: get back on track.)

 Moreover, many firms with 401(k) plans will match your contributions up to a certain percentage.
 You should take full advantage of any match your company offers by contributing as much as you can – your employer’s matching contribution is free money that will grow tax-deferred!
 If your company offers a matching contribution of up to 5% percent of your pay, that’s the equivalent of a 5% raise.
 Try to contribute enough to take full advantage of the company match so that you’re not leaving any money on the table.